Crimson-Crow/pymyo/README.md

 Description
 -----------

-`pymyo` is a platform agnostic Python module that allows you to configure or retrieve data from a Thalmic Labs Myo armband through BLE **without** the need to have the Myo SDK installed.
+`pymyo` is a platform-agnostic Python module that allows you to configure or retrieve data from a Thalmic Labs Myo armband through BLE **without** the need to have the Myo SDK installed or the need to use the original dongle.

 WIP
 ---
 Documentation coming soon!
+Docstrings are provided for the time being.

 Issue tracker
 -------------